-In the Cantabrian town of Torrelavega, the Solvay industrial plant is located.
+The Solvay industrial plant is located in Torrelavega in the province of Cantabria.
 There, the Saja River derives part of its channel for the industrial process that the plant requires.

-Taking advantage of the concession for the use of water and a small existing waterfall, we installed 2 parallel Hidroscrews © able to produce a total of 70kW of power, 35kW each.
+Taking advantage of the permit to use the water and a small existing waterfall, we installed 2 parallel Hydroscrews© which are able to produce a total of 70kW of power, 35kW each.

-The first requirement is always to know the natural details with which the site where the Hydroscrews © will be installed.
-In the case of Solvay, we have a height of 2 meters, and a flow rate of 5 cubic meters per second between the two turbines.
+Knowing the natural surroundings where the Hydroscrew© will be installed is essential.
+Solvay uses a height of 2 meters and a flow rate of 5 cubic meters per second between the two turbines.

-The entire project is 4 months, counting on the development of all the civil works necessary for the implementation, as well as the development and manufacture of the turbines, which is carried out by MILSA.
-Thus, work will be carried out in parallel with these developments, resulting in an agile project with the highest quality.
+The entire project takes 4 months, counting on the development of all the civil works necessary for its implementation, as well as the development and manufacturing of the turbines which is carried out by MILSA.
+The civil work is carried out at the same time as the development of the turbines which results in an agile project of the highest quality.

-The energy produced will be used for sale to the electricity grid, and also for experimental non-domestic self-consumption projects.
+The energy produced will be used to sell to the electrical grid and also for experimental non-domestic self-consumption projects.

 This project is a 100% Fish-Friendly development, taking advantage of an approved fish scale already existing in the environment in which the turbines will be installed.
-These, in turn, impede the entry of the fluvial ecosystem in its lower part, and are capable of transporting the fish, due to the geometry of its blades.
+The turbines, in turn, impede the entry to the fluvial ecosystem to its lower part and they are capable of transporting the fish due to the geometry of its blades.

-The return for the customer lies in the sale to the grid of the energy produced by this micro-hydraulic power plant, and will be amortized between 7 and 8 years after its start-up, in the summer of 2018.
+The return on investment for the customer lies in the sale of the energy produced by this micro-hydraulic powerplant to the electrical grid and will be redemeed between 7 and 8 years after its start-up, in the summer of 2018.